A Little Background on Acupuncture and Its Benefits

 What You Can Expect During Your First Session

 When you arrive for your first acupuncture session at Upstate Spine & Sport, you can expect to begin your treatment with an initial assessment with an experienced acupuncturist.
-Since we specialize in alternative healing methods, we strive to understand your symptoms, medical history, and concerns before creating a personalized treatment plan.
+Since our acupuncturists specialize in alternative healing methods, we strive to understand your symptoms, medical history, and concerns before creating a personalized treatment plan.

 FAQs About Treatment at Upstate Spine & Sport